-- to six months, and shall be fined not less than \$100 nor more than \$500, and shall have his or her driver's license revoked for a period of six months or a period of fifteen days with an additional one hundred and twenty days of participation in the Motor Vehicle Alcohol Test and Lock Program in accordance with the provisions of section three-a, article five-a of this chapter: Provided, That a person sentenced pursuant to this subsection shall receive credit for any period of actual confinement he or she served upon arrest for the subject offense. - (f) Any person who drives a vehicle in this state while he or she has an alcohol concentration in his or her blood of fifteen-hundredths of one percent or more, by weight, is guilty of a misdemeanor and, upon conviction thereof, shall be confined in jail for not less than two days nor more than six months, which jail term is to include actual confinement of not less than twenty-four hours, and-shall be fined not less than \$200 nor more than \$1,000, and shall have his or her driver's license revoked for a period of one year or for a period of forty-five days with an additional two hundred and seventy days of participation in the Motor Vehicle Alcohol Test and Lock Program in accordance with the provisions of section three-a, article five-a of this chapter.
-A person sentenced pursuant to this subdivision subsection shall receive credit for any period of actual confinement he or she served upon arrest for the subject offense. - (g) Any person who, being a habitual user of narcotic drugs or amphetamine or any derivative thereof, drives a vehicle in this state is guilty of a misdemeanor and, upon conviction thereof, shall be confined in jail for not less than one day nor more than six months, which jail term is to include actual confinement of not less than twenty-four hours, and shall be fined not less than \$100 nor more than \$500, and shall have his or her driver's license revoked for a period of six months.
-A person sentenced pursuant to this subdivision-subsection shall receive credit for any period of actual confinement he or she served upon arrest for the subject offense. - (h) Any person who knowingly permits his or her vehicle to be driven in this state by any other person who is in an impaired state is guilty of a misdemeanor and, upon conviction thereof, shall be confined in jail for not more than six months, and shall be fined not less than \$100 nor more than \$500, and shall have his or her driver's license revoked for a period of six months or a period of fifteen days with an additional one hundred and twenty days of participation in the Motor Vehicle Alcohol Test and Lock Program in accordance with the provisions of section three-a, article five-a of this chapter.
+or (ii) while he or she is in an impaired state but has an alcohol concentration in his or her blood of less than fifteen hundredths of one percent by weight, is guilty of a misdemeanor and, upon conviction thereof, shall be confined in jail for up to six months, and shall be fined not less than \$100 nor more than \$500, and shall have his or her driver's license revoked by the Commissioner of the Division of Motor Vehicles for a period of six months or a period of fifteen days with an additional one hundred twenty days of participation in the Motor Vehicle Alcohol Test and Lock Program in accordance with §17C-5A-3a of this code: Provided, That a person sentenced pursuant to this subsection shall receive credit for any period of actual confinement he or she served upon arrest for the subject offense.

+- (f) Any person who drives a vehicle in this state while he or she has an alcohol concentration in his or her blood of fifteen hundredths of one percent or more, by weight, is guilty of a misdemeanor and, upon conviction thereof, shall be confined in jail for not less than two days nor more than six months, which jail term is to include actual confinement of not less than twenty-four hours, and shall be fined not less than \$200 nor more than \$1,000, and shall have his or her driver's license revoked by the Commissioner of the Division of Motor Vehicles for a period of one year or for a period of forty-five days with an additional two hundred seventy days of participation in the Motor Vehicle Alcohol Test and Lock Program in accordance with \$17C-5A-3a of this code.

+A person sentenced pursuant to this subdivision subsection shall receive credit for any period of actual confinement he or she served upon arrest for the subject offense. - (g) Any person who, being a habitual user of narcotic drugs or amphetamine or any derivative thereof, drives a vehicle in this state is guilty of a misdemeanor and, upon conviction thereof, shall be confined in jail for not less than one day nor more than six months, which jail term is to include actual confinement of not less than twenty-four hours, and shall be fined not less than \$100 nor more than \$500, and shall have his or her driver's license revoked by the Commissioner of the Division of Motor Vehicles for a period of six months.
+A person sentenced pursuant to this subdivision subsection shall receive credit for any period of actual confinement he or she served upon arrest for the subject offense.

+(h) Any person who knowingly permits his or her vehicle to be driven in this state by any other person who is in an impaired state is guilty of a misdemeanor and, upon conviction thereof, shall be confined in jail for not more than six months, and shall be fined not less than \$100 nor more than \$500, and shall have his or her driver's license revoked by the Commissioner of the Division of Motor Vehicles for a period of six months or a period of fifteen days with an additional one hundred twenty days of participation in the Motor Vehicle Alcohol Test and Lock Program in accordance with §17C-5A-3a of this code.